 There are many other benefits including that of an improvement in other more significant health issues such as Alzheimer's and Dementia, as well as aiding in the clearing of blockages connected with past life & ancestral traumas.
 Sound therapy can also assist in the clearing of blockages and re-alignment of the chakras, thus improving your overall mental, physical, spiritual and emotional wellbeing.

-In recent years scientific research studies including those on Alzheimer's and Dementia, have shown improvements in the memory recall, I have included a few links which I feel are relevant to the ongoing research, for your information, below....
+Scientific research studies including those on Alzheimer's and Dementia, have shown improvements in the memory recall, I have included a few links which I feel are relevant to the ongoing research, for your information, below....

 (please be aware I am not responsible for the content within any third party information).